 The trailhead is just to the right and behind the fale.
-There is a small sign at the beginning.
+Look for the small sign at the beginning of the trail.
 Your initial descent begins with some natural stone stairs.
 This is where the fun begins.

 Bonus: Tide Pools Down the Mountainside

 This is also the beginning of a trail that goes straight down.
+Now, this part is not for everyone!
 I was intimidated by this part of the trail originally.
 It took me a while to finally take the plunge and trek downward.
 But, for adventurous hikers, this is the best part of this family hike in American Samoa!

 Warning: Safety First!

 Before you attempt this tidepool climb, you need to check the tides.
 I use the app, Tides Near Me, to stay updated.
 You can climb down the rock, but do not attempt to get into the tide pools unless its low tide.

 You will see the waves coming in and dumping water into the pools over the rock facing.
 Use your common sense.
 You don’t want to get into the tide pools and then get stuck waiting for the tide to go down to safely pass.